Other Articles from Karol Muthoni Njoki

 9 Lessons I’ve learned as a Single Working Mum

 Its hard enough being a single mum, but when you add working full-time it is a whole new ball game.
 However, these supermamas make it work.
-Here are 9 lessons I have learnt over the years that I hope will inspire more women to keep going strong:
+Here are 9 lessons I have learnt over the years as a working mum that I hope will inspire more women to keep going strong:

 1. You’ll get tempted to look for a rich guy and get married just so you don’t have to work.You get to sit in the house and look pretty.
 But being independent is SO MUCH better so you get your act together and work hard so you can retire at 30 and enjoy the rest of your life.